AresSC2/cython-extensions-sc2/README.md

 If you modify the cython code, run `poetry build` to compile it.

 #### Contributing
 Contributors are very welcome!
-There are many missing alternative `python-sc2` functions, and if you're really into optimization, the existing functions could likely be improved.
+There are many missing alternative `python-sc2` functions, and if you're into optimization, the existing functions could likely be improved.

 Please use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) if you choose to contribute, it helps the automatic releases detect